mcuringa/mixi/content/courses/maker3/index.md

 - Wilson, H. E., Song, H., Johnson, J., Presley, L., & Olson, K. (2021).
 [Effects of transdisciplinary STEAM lessons on student critical and creative thinking.](https://www-tandfonline-com.adelphi.idm.oclc.org/doi/pdf/10.1080/00220671.2021.1975090?needAccess=true)
   _The Journal of Educational Research_, _114_(5), 445–457.

+### Module 5: Workshop Critique (March 25 - April 1)
+In this session pairs will present their proposed workshop and run a demo of the core component(s).
+They will receive feedback from the class and instructors.

+After considering this feedback, the final draft of their workshop as well as their material list and budget are due.

+#### Readings due
+- Student readings 1 (TBD)

+### Module 7: Workshop Rehearsal (April 29 - May 6)
+This is the final run through of the demo.
+Each team will run their workshop for a group of students and instructors.
+All materials must be 100% ready for this demo.
+Teams will have the opportunity to refine their workshop based on the experience.

 {% endmd %}
 </div><div class="col-12 col-md-6">
 {% md %}

-### Module 2: Mushrooms and Deconstructing Instructional Frameworks (Feb 11 - Feb 24)
+### Module 2: Mushrooms and Deconstructing Instructional Frameworks (Feb 11 - Feb 18)
 In this session we will discuss how to design lessons for professional development and how to become a leader in your school.
 We will complete